JoaoFelipe/ipython-unittest/README.md

 IPython-Unittest
 ==========

 This extension provides testing support to IPython through cell magics.
-Currently, we have three magics that transforms the cell code and executes unittest: `%%unittest_main`, `%%unittest_testcase` and `%%unittest`; one magic to run external tests: `%%external`; and one associated magic to write external files with syntax highlight: `%%write {mode}`
+Currently, we have three magics that transforms the cell code and executes unittest: `%%unittest_main`, `%%unittest_testcase` and `%%unittest`; one magic to run external tests: `%%external`; and one associated magic to write external files: `%%write {mode}`

-Additionally, it includes actions to Jupyter toolbar with a timer and a people log to support coding dojo sessions.
-These actions can be either loaded on demand or installed as a nbextension
+Please, take a look at [jupyter_dojo](https://github.com/JoaoFelipe/jupyter-dojo) to improve the jupyter support of this extension with:
+* Test status in toolbar
+* Argument --previous, to move to previous cells after execution
+* Timer, pair programming log, function generation for coding dojo sessions
+* Syntax highlight for `%%write {mode}` magic

 How to Install
 ----